lbugnion/ms-glossary/templates/topic-template.md

 ## Transcript

+Today's word of the day is: WORD.
+Today's words of the day are: EXPRESSION.
+Today's word of the day is an abbreviation: ABBREVIATION.

 Hello and welcome to Microsoft Azure Words of the Day, the show that teaches you the Azure vocabulary!

-Today's word of the day is: WORD
-Today's words of the day are: EXPRESSION
-Today's word of the day is an abbreviation: ABBREVIATION

 > For abbreviations, also mention the full expression in the intro and show phonetics too.